WangYueFt/pillar-od/README.md

 If you find this repo useful for your research, please consider citing the paper

 ```
-@inproceedings{wang2020,
+@inproceedings{
+   wang2020,
    title={Pillar-based Object Detection for Autonomous Driving},
    author={Wang, Yue and Fathi, Alireza and Kundu, Abhijit and Ross, David A. and Pantofaru, Caroline and Funkhouser, Thomas A. and Solomon, Justin M.},
    booktitle={The European Conference on Computer Vision ({ECCV})},
    year={2020}
 }
 ```